ziqizh/ziqi.io/content/authors/admin/_index.md

 - Visitors
 ---

-Oliver Zhang is a senior at the University of Michigan IoT Security Lab, advised by Prof. Atul Prakash.
+Oliver Zhang is a senior computer science student at the University of Michigan IoT Security Lab, advised by Prof. Atul Prakash.
 His research interests include adversarial learning and interpretable machine learning.